ethereum/ethereum-org-website/src/content/community/grants/academics-grants-round/index.md

 The Ethereum community has grown immensely as developers, artists, companies, and even governments work together to make a positive impact with this technology.

 With this grants round, the Ethereum Foundation welcomes more academics to the table to push forward formal academic research in related domains.
-Such domains include theoretical cryptograpy and mathematics, applied cryptography, zero-knowledge proofs, cryptography and applied cryptography, economics, computation, cybersecurity, protocol and consensus mechanisms, formal verification, P2P networking, and hardware, just to mention a few.
+Such domains include theoretical and applied cryptography and mathematics, zero-knowledge proofs, economics, computation, cybersecurity, protocol and consensus mechanisms, formal verification, P2P networking, and hardware, just to mention a few.

-The Ethereum Foundation is excited to expand Ethereum’s reach across more of academia through this grants round.
+The Ethereum Foundation is excited to expand Ethereum’s reach across more Academia through this grants round.

 ## Submit proposal {#submit-proposal}